Why Study History?

 Progression Opportunities

 A Level History is a well-regarded subject by all universities.
-It is particularly useful to those who wish to follow a career in Law, the Civil Service, Local Government and Politics, Teaching or the Social Services.
+It is particularly useful to those who wish to follow a career in Law, the Civil Service, Local Government and Politics, teaching or the media.
 Many students go on to pursue the subject at degree level and beyond.

-Recently, one female student went to Cambridge University to study Human, Social and Political Sciences, whilst last year another started reading the Early Modern period at Warwick University having achieved an A* at Early Modern History A Level.
+Notable recent successes include a female student gaining a place at Cambridge University to study Human, Social and Political Sciences, whilst another is currently reading History at Oxford University having achieved an A* at Early Modern History A level.

 Castle